John Stitt, Lead Teacher, De La Salle College

 Online Resource Library - free to download resources using play-based learning.

 Esports in education - Together with Nintendo Switch, the Digital Schoolhouse Super Smash Bros.
-Ultimate Team Battle is expected to reach over 6000 pupils in schools & colleges across the UK this academic year.
+Ultimate Team Battle reached 10,000 pupils in schools & colleges across the UK this academic year.
 Read more.